riverdaleGithub/gameDesignCapstone/README.md

   <tbody>
     <tr>
       <td>📖 **Personal Story / Research**</td>
-      <td>The personal story or scientist's life is deeply explored, with clear links to the game.</td>
+      <td>The personal story or notable important individual life is deeply explored, with clear links to the game.</td>
-      <td>The personal story or scientist's life is explored, with links to the game.</td>
+      <td>The personal story or notable important individual is explored, with links to the game.</td>
-      <td>The personal story or scientist's life is mentioned, but links to the game are unclear.</td>
+      <td>The personal story or notable important individual is mentioned, but links to the game are unclear.</td>
-      <td>The personal story or scientist's life is not effectively incorporated into the game.</td>
+      <td>The personal story or notable important individual is not effectively incorporated into the game.</td>
     </tr>
     <tr>
       <td>🎮 **Game Mechanics**</td>